Frequently Asked Questions

 What platform do you use as your Learning Management System?

 The HEED Local middle and high school classes use our LMS called Toolbox.
-The HEED Adventures elementary program uses Google Classroom.
+The HEED Adventures elementary program uses Google Classrooms.

 How long is the school year?